-- Finding authoritative, credible internet resources appropriate for use in college level research projects
+- Finding authoritative, credible internet resources appropriate for use in college level research projects.

-- Research strategies, techniques, and evaluation of sources

-- in multiple formats for many uses.
+- Research strategies, techniques, and evaluation of sources - in multiple formats for many uses.

-- Citation formats and strategies for avoiding plagiarism
+- Citation formats and strategies for avoiding plagiarism.

 Library instruction sessions are easy to schedule: